alex-bellon/wikipedia/README.md

 ### Operating Systems
 - [Embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) - an embarrassingly parallel workload or problem (also called embarrassingly parallelizable, perfectly parallel, delightfully parallel or pleasingly parallel) is one where little or no effort is needed to separate the problem into a number of parallel tasks.
+- [Linux kernel oops](https://en.wikipedia.org/wiki/Linux_kernel_oops) - an oops is a deviation from correct behavior of the Linux kernel, one that produces a certain error log.
+The better-known kernel panic condition results from many kinds of oops, but other instances of an oops event may allow continued operation with compromised reliability.
 - [TempleOS](https://en.m.wikipedia.org/wiki/TempleOS) - Handwritten operating system written in Holy C.

 ### Programming